Khushir474/Cognify-Real-Time-Japanese-Content-Detector-and-Translation-using-Computer-Vision-OCR/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any new features, bug fixes, or improvements.

 ---

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----